nathanwilk7/mmm-lab-public/README.md

 Multiscale Mechanics &amp; Materials Laboratory

 # Data
-Inside the CSV directory, you'll find the input/output data for different radii.
+Inside the Final/CSV directory, you'll find the input/output data for different radii.

 # Code
-Inside the Python directory, you'll find the code that generates the input/output data from the raw experimental data.
+Inside the Final/Python directory, you'll find the code that generates the input/output data from the raw experimental data.